-The final judgement
+The final judgment

-A negative CAB is not necessarily a matter of concern as long as the deficit results from capital investments (infrastructures, new technologies...) and is not the result of current operating and debt costs exceeding current revenues

-Back to the US: where does CAB<0 come from?
+A negative CAB is not necessarily a matter of concern as long as the deficit results from capital investments (infrastructures, new technologies...) and is not the result of current operating and debt costs exceeding current revenues Where does US CAB<0 come from?